6 Lessons From The World’s Greatest Triathletes

 Lesson 3: sh*t happens, take it in your stride to stay consistent on race day

-Lesson 4: technique
+Lesson 4: Technique

 I also forgot to mention Gomez's three World Cup series titles, four European crowns, two Ironman 70.3 world championships and even an XTERRA (cross-country) triathlon world title.